NVIDIA/spark-rapids-ml/README.md

 ...
 ```

-Besides, we provide some switch APIs to allow users to highly customize their training process
+Besides, we provide some switch APIs to allow users to highly customize their training process:

 ```scala
   .useGemm(true) // or false, default: true.
 Switch to use original BLAS bsr or cuBLAS gemm to compute covariance matrix